We bring you a list of upcoming 200cc and 300cc Bikes in India in 2018, 2019.

 Witnessing launch of new models every year, the quarter-litre sports space is expanding at a fast pace.
 There has been a shift in preference lately as bike enthusiasts look for high-displacing sports bike that offers great performance.
 While affordability remains the most important component, the new-age customer is also giving prominence to other aspects such as power, equipment and styling.
 As we prepare to enter into a new financial year soon, we bring you a list of upcoming 200cc and 300cc Bikes in India in 2018, 2019.

 Power on the prowess will be sourced from the 200cc, 4-stroke, single-cylinder air-cooled engine putting out 18.5bhp of power and 17.2Nm of torque.
-Transmission duties will be handled by either a 6-speed unit of a 5-speed gearbox.
+Transmission duties will be handled by a 5-speed gearbox.
 The suspension set up on the bike will include telescopic forks at front and monoshock absorbers at rear.
 Braking force on the other hand will come from disc units at front and rear.
 Besides, there will be a single-channel ABS to add further dint to the stopping power.

 Digging deep into the styling, the naked streetfighter is built on the diamond type chassis and gets an aggressive look.
 In front, it packs mono halogen headlamp with twin LED pilot lights and LED tail-lamps at rear.
 Other styling bits like the analog digital instrument console, dual-tone seat, air-vents on front cowl, belly-pan and tank-shroud enhance the visual appearance.